Quantum entanglement and Bell inequality violation at colliders: Introduction

 \subsection{Spin correlations at colliders}

-Spin variables of particles and correlations among them are accessible under the current conditions at colliders only through the study of the distribution of the momenta of the final state into which the original particle decays.
-These momenta are commuting variables.
-This fact does not prevent entanglement and Bell inequality violation from being accessible at colliders.
-The measurement takes place (as we shall see in Section~\ref{sec:toolbox}) as the polarized particle decays (acting as its own polarimeter) and the momenta of the final state only carry the information into the detectors---in the same way as the momenta of the final electrons carry the information on their spin as their trajectories are separated by the magnetic field in the Stern-Gerlach experiment.
+Spin variables of particles and correlations among them are accessible at current collider experiments through the study of the distribution of the momenta of the final state into which the original particle decays.
+These momenta are commuting variables, but this fact does not prevent entanglement and Bell inequality violation from being accessible at colliders.
+The measurement takes place (as we shall see in Section~\ref{sec:toolbox}) as the polarized particle decays (acting as its own polarimeter) and the momenta of the final state only carry the information into the detectors---in the same way as the momenta of the final neutrons carry the information on their spin as their trajectories are separated by the magnetic field in the Stern-Gerlach experiment.

 The particles created in the collision first fly through what is (for all practical purposes) a vacuum, going from the collision vertex to hitting the internal surface of the beam pipe and on inside the detector.
 The characteristic time for this flight is given by the radius of the beam pipe---which is of the order of 1 cm, see, for instance~\cite{ATLASCollaboration_2008}---divided by $c$, for a relativistic particle, that is, $10^{-11}$ s.
 On the other hand, spin correlations are measured at the time the particle decays, that is, with a characteristic time given by their lifetimes.
-The particles we are interested in have lifetimes that go from $10^{-25}$ s for the top quark and the weak gauge bosons to $10^{-20}$ s for vector mesons and $10^{-13}$ s for the $\tau$ leptons.
+These lifetimes go from $10^{-25}$ s for the top quark and the weak gauge bosons to $10^{-20}$ s for vector mesons and $10^{-13}$ s for the $\tau$ leptons.

 A \textbf{loss in correlation} between the spins of the particles produced at colliders can only take place after they cross into the detector, where the particles would necessarily interact with the atoms of which the detector is made.
-This interaction never happens since the flight-time inside the beam pipe is much longer than the lifetime of all the particles we are interested in and they decay before reaching the detector proper.
+This interaction never happens since the flight-time inside the beam pipe is much longer than the lifetime of all the particles we are interested in (except maybe the $\Lambda$ baryons) and they decay before reaching the detector proper.
 For this reason, we can safely assume that the spin correlations we measure are not affected, let alone decorrelated, by the presence of the detector.

 The \textbf{hadronization} time scale, a concern only in the case of the top quark, is of the order of $10^{-23}$ s and takes place well after the spin correlations have been measured as the top quark decays.